 As provided by law, auditors shall assess the accuracy of external financial reporting.
-The auditors are tasked with auditing the accounting, financial statements and governance of the company in order to obtain assurance that the company and its administrative bodies act in compliance with applicable laws and that the financial statements have been prepared in compliance with the rules and regulations in force and give owners and other stakeholders a true and fair view of the financial position, the financial performance and cashflows of the company.
+The auditors are tasked with auditing the accounting, financial statements and governance of the company and its consolidation group in order to obtain assurance that the financial statements of the company have been prepared in compliance with the rules and regulations in force and give owners and other stakeholders a true and fair view of the financial position of the company and its consolidation group and its financial performance and cash flows.

-In its audits, Internal Audit assesses the effectiveness and adequacy of the company's financial reporting, and reports these audits to the executive management and the Board of Directors.
+In its audits, Internal Audit assesses the effectiveness and adequacy of the company's and its consolidation group's financial reporting, and reports these audits to the executive management and the Board of Directors.

-Financial reporting in 2017
+8.3 Financial reporting in 2017

-OP MB's financial statements were prepared in accordance with IFRS, applying IASs, IFRSs and SIC and IFRIC interpretations effective on 31 December 2017.
+OP Corporate Bank Group's financial statements were prepared in accordance with IFRS, applying IASs, IFRSs and SIC and IFRIC interpretations effective on 31 December 2017.

-In 2017, OP Financial Group and OP MB adopted the following standards and interpretations:
+In 2017, OP Financial Group and OP Corporate Bank Group adopted the following standards and interpretations:

 - IAS 7 Statement of Cash Flows was amended, effective as of 1 January 2017.
 The amendment requires the presentation of a description of changes in financial liabilities classified as cash flows from financing activities.
-The standard does not require the presentation of comparatives when applying the amendment for the first time. - Annual improvements to IFRS for cycles 20142016 (applicable mainly to accounting periods beginning on or after 1 January 2017).
+The standard does not require the presentation of comparatives when applying the amendment for the first time. - Annual improvements to IFRS for cycles 2014-2016 (applicable mainly to accounting periods beginning on or after 1 January 2017).
 Minor amendments are annually made to standards through the Annual Improvements process.
-The effects of the amendments vary by standard but they are not significant.

-In addition, amendments have been made to IAS 12 Income Taxes, effective since 1 January 2017.
-The amendments did not have any significant effect on OP MB's financial statements.
+The effects of the amendments vary by standard but they are not significant. - In addition, amendments have been made to IAS 12 Income Taxes, effective since 1 January 2017.
+The amendments did not have any major effect on OP Corporate Bank's financial statements.